ResetXPDR/MSFS_AutoFPS/README.md

 - General
   - Auto TLOD limiting with impending VRAM overflow:
     - **Requires the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app to be installed and running to work**.
-      - Recommended GPU-Z settings are to minimise on close, load at windows startup (minimised), and to minimise to the system tray.
+      - Recommended GPU-Z settings are to minimise on close, load at windows startup (minimised), and to minimise to the system tray on the general tab, and refresh sensors while GPU-Z is in the background on the sensors tab.
       - Ensure the GPU shown on the GPU-Z GPU dropdown list is the same as the GPU being used for MSFS.
       - The feature will be disabled if GPU-Z is not found running.
     - Uses two thresholds for VRAM usage, both changeable in the app root directory config file after running the app once after updating: